-- Scientific evidence supports that exclusion from school for nits alone is not indicated. - When it is determined live lice are present: - The parent will be contacted for treatment to begin. - After treatment has begun and no live lice are present, the student should be checked by the nurse or designated staff member prior to re-entry. - o The school nurse and staff will remind parents to check their child's hair periodically, especially after overnight visits with other children.
+- After treatment has begun and no live lice are present, the student should - be checked by the nurse or designated staff member prior to re-entry. - The school nurse and staff will remind parents to check their child's hair periodically, especially after overnight visits with other children.
 Parents should educate their child to avoid the spread of lice by head-to-head contact, sharing of hats, combs, brushes, pillows, etc.